Prag8855/aab/README.md

     I might make decisions that you do not agree with, and not give you a chance to object.
 I might also reject your contributions or alter them beyond recognition.
 I aim to be as nice as possible about it.
 Let's talk about your ideas *before* you put a lot of work into them.

 If you are okay with this, then I would be honoured to receive your contributions.

-## Utilities

-Call `ursus lint` to lint the content for style errors.